frontenddogma/web-development-glossary/manuscript/a.md

 Amazon Silk
 : → Silk

+Amazon Simple Queue Service
+: → Amazon SQS

 Amazon Simple Storage Service
 : → Amazon S3

+Amazon SQS
+: A distributed message queuing service introduced in 2004 by Amazon.com.
+Amazon SQS supports programmatic sending of messages via web service applications as a way to communicate over the Internet.
+It is intended to provide a highly scalable hosted message queue that resolves issues arising from the common producer-consumer problem or connectivity between producer and consumer.&nbsp;[†](#w-amazon-sqs) ℹ︎&nbsp;[aws.amazon.com/sqs](https://aws.amazon.com/sqs/)

 Amazon Web Services
 : A subsidiary of Amazon that provides on-demand cloud computing platforms and APIs on a metered pay-as-you-go basis.
 In aggregate, these cloud computing web services provide a set of primitive abstract technical infrastructure and distributed computing building blocks and tools.
 AWS technology is implemented at server farms throughout the world.&nbsp;[†](#w-aws)